 The City of Indio is vibrant with art offerings that reflect its past, present and future.
 From educational public murals to commissioned public art to annual events that celebrate a rich and creative local and national diversity, the city provides treasures to be uncovered by any art lover.

 In 1996, Indio spurred a mural project, asking business owners and local entities to help expose the rich historical, cultural and creative legacy of the city through art.
 A bold rendering of the Taj Mahal by San Franciscan artist Bill Weber was the first work commissioned by the National Date Festival.
 Since then, nine more murals have cropped up by various artists, most specifically around the area of Old Town, revitalizing the streets with a new image and spirit.

 The pieces reflect aspects of the city’s past and future ranging from illustrated portrayals of an indigenous Cahuilla Village to snapshots of the date, water and electricity industries in the area to a forward looking depiction of rebirth told through a vivid flock of birds in a wildly contemporary garden.
-Visitors can find an online map and take a tour of the murals by car.
 Prints of the murals are also available for purchase, which continue to help fund the ongoing project.

 Art in Public Places